wilmixjemin8/SRGX/README.md

 ========

-SRGX  is  about  Gdollar, CHDOLLAR  which  are  invented  in RGX  Technology. invented  in C/c++.
+SRGX  is  about CDollar, Gdollar, CHDOLLAR  which  are  invented  in RGX  Technology. invented  in C/c++.

 SRGX  technology  and  Advantages
 ===========================================

+CDollar  is    focused  on  Datastructures , Research,software  design.

 GDollar  for Compiler  Design  and  datastructures.